Mahana House – back to the future

 Two years ago, Reverend Craig Dixon approached Scott Watson, Business Development Director at Naylor Love, to talk about building healthy homes for those least able to afford them.

 Naylor Love embraced Craig’s idea, collaborating with renowned Japanese architect, Shigeru Ban, and local design studio Isthmus.
-The result is a healthy, low maintenance home that can be built in 35 days and costs about the same as a flat pack home sold by a national hardware chain.
+The result is a healthy, low maintenance home.

 A long-time passionate advocate for sustainable housing, Craig Dixon has now joined Naylor Love as Community Living Project Director.